Close

 In 2017, the WOMAN Trial found that TXA reduces death from bleeding and the need for surgery to control bleeding by about one third when given to women with postpartum haemorrhage within three hours of birth.
 There were no adverse effects for mothers or babies.
 The trial recruited over 20,000 women worldwide.

-The I’M WOMAN trial, part of the TRANSFORM project, is looking at easier and more accessible ways to give TXA – intramuscularly, rather than intravenously – with the aim of expanding access to timely TXA treatment.
+The I’M WOMAN Trial, part of the TRANSFORM project, is looking at easier and more accessible ways to give TXA – intramuscularly, rather than intravenously – with the aim of expanding access to timely TXA treatment.
+The trial is underway and will finish recruiting 30,000 women in 2025.

-Find out more about our growing body of work to improve maternal health worldwide:
+Find out more about our growing body of work on The Blood Trials website.

-Follow us on Twitter @WOMANTrial and through the hashtag #TheWOMANTrials, and sign up for our newsletter
+Follow us on X @WOMANTrial and sign up for our bimonthly newsletter

 Funders